open-source-labs/Chromogen/README.md

 **Why?**

-    *Travis Deprecated; CI/CD not functional
+    *Travis implementation not functional

   **What?**

-    *Re-implemented with Jenkins
+    *Re-implemented CI/CD with Jenkins

   <br><Br><br><hr>